-While the rising atmospheric concentration of GHGs is the largest driver of anthropogenic changes in climate, the levels of short-lived climate forcers (SLCF) can significantly modulate regional climate by altering radiation exchanges and hydrological cycle and impact ecosystems (Boucher et al. 2013; Rogelj et al. 2014; Kok et al. 2018) (high confidence).
-This section assesses the current state of knowledge with respect to past and future emissions of the three major SLCFs and their precursors: mineral dust, carbonaceous aerosols (Black Carbon and Organic Carbon), and Biogenic volatile organic compounds (BVOCs).
-The chapter also reports on implications of changes in their emissions for climate.
-Aerosols particles with diameters between about 0.010 μm to about 20 μm are recognised as SLCFs, a term that refers to their short atmospheric lifetime (a few days).
-BVOCs are important precursors of ozone and organic carbon (OC), both important climate forcing agents with short atmospheric lifetimes.
+While the rising atmospheric concentration of GHGs is the largest driver of anthropogenic changes in climate, the levels of short-lived climate forcers (SLCF) can significantly modulate regional climate by altering radiation exchanges and hydrological cycle and impact ecosystems (high confidence) (Boucher et al. 2013; Rogelj et al. 2014; Kok et al. 2018).
+This section assesses the current state of knowledge with respect to past and future emissions of the three major SLCFs and their precursors: mineral dust, carbonaceous aerosols (black carbon (BC) and organic carbon (OC)) and BVOCs.
+This section also reports on implications of changes in their emissions for climate.
+Aerosols particles with diameters between about 0.010 $\mu m$ to about 20 $\mu m$ are recognised as SLCFs, a term that refers to their short atmospheric lifetime (a few days).
+BVOCs are important precursors of ozone and OC, both important climate forcing agents with short atmospheric lifetimes.

 While the AR5 did not assess land aerosols emissions in depth, their findings stated that although progress in quantifying regional emissions of anthropogenic and natural land aerosols has been made, considerable uncertainty still remains about their historical trends, their inter-annual and decadal variability and about any changes in the future (Calvo et al. 2013; Klimont et al. 2017).
-Some new and improved understanding of processes controlling emissions and atmospheric processing has been developed since AR5, for example, a better understanding of the climatic role of Black Carbon (BC) as well as the understanding of the role of BVOCs in formation of secondary organic aerosols (SOA).
+Some new and improved understanding of processes controlling emissions and atmospheric processing has been developed since AR5, for example, a better understanding of the climatic role of BC as well as the understanding of the role of BVOCs in formation of secondary organic aerosols (SOA).

-Depending on the chemical composition and size, aerosols can absorb or scatter sunlight and thus directly affect the amount of absorbed and scattered radiation (Fuzzi et al. 2015a; Nousiainen 2011; de Sá et al. 2019) Aerosols affect clouds formation and development, and thus can also influence precipitation patterns and amounts (Suni et al. 2015).
-In addition, deposition of aerosols-especially black carbon-on snow and ice surfaces can reduce albedo and increase warming as a self-reinforcing feedback.
-Aerosols deposition also change biogeochemical cycling in critical terrestrial ecosystems with deposition of nutrients such as nitrogen and phosphorus (Andreae et al. 2002).
-Primary land aerosols are emitted directly into the atmosphere due to natural or anthropogenic processes and include mineral aerosols (or dust), volcanic dust, soot from combustion, organic aerosols from industry, vehicles or biomass burning, bioaerosols from forested regions, and others.
-Secondary organic aerosols (SOA) are particulates that are formed in the atmosphere by gas-to-particles conversion processes from gaseous precursors, such as BVOCs, and account for a large fraction of fine mode (particles less than 2.5μm) aerosol mass (Hodzic et al. 2016; Manish et al. 2017).
+Depending on the chemical composition and size, aerosols can absorb or scatter sunlight and thus directly affect the amount of absorbed and scattered radiation (Fuzzi et al. 2015; Nousiainen 2011; de Sá et al. 2019) Aerosols affect cloud formation and development, and thus can also influence precipitation patterns and amounts (Suni et al. 2015).
+In addition, deposition of aerosols - especially BC - on snow and ice surfaces can reduce albedo and increase warming as a self-reinforcing feedback.
+Aerosols deposition also changes biogeochemical cycling in critical terrestrial ecosystems, with deposition of nutrients such as nitrogen and phosphorus (Andreae et al. 2002).
+Primary land aerosols are emitted directly into the atmosphere due to natural or anthropogenic processes and include mineral aerosols (or dust), volcanic dust, soot from combustion, organic aerosols from industry, vehicles or biomass burning, bioaerosols from forested regions and others.
+SOAs are particulates that are formed in the atmosphere by the gas-to-particles conversion processes from gaseous precursors, such as BVOCs, and account for a large fraction of fine mode (particles less than 2.5μm) aerosol mass (Hodzic et al. 2016; Manish et al. 2017).
 Land use change can affect the climate through changed emissions of SLCFs such as aerosols, ozone precursors and methane.

-Aerosols from air pollution will decline in the coming years as a means for improving urban and regional air, but their removal will lead to additional warming (Boucher et al. 2013), with important regional variability, and partially offsetting projected mitigation effects for two to three decades in 1.5°C consistent pathways (IPCC 2018) (high confidence).
-It is important to emphasise that changes in emissions can either be due to external forcing or through a feedback in the climate system (Box 2.1:).
+Aerosols from air pollution will decline in the coming years as a means for improving urban and regional air, but their removal will lead to additional warming (Boucher et al. 2013), with important regional variability, and partially offsetting projected mitigation effects for two to three decades in 1.5°C consistent pathways (high confidence) (IPCC 2018).
+It is important to emphasise that changes in emissions can either be due to external forcing or through a feedback in the climate system (Box 2.1).
 For instance, enhanced dust emissions due to reduced vegetation could be a forcing if overgrazing is the cause of larger dust emission, or a feedback if dryer climate is the cause.
 This distinction is important in terms of mitigation measures to be implemented.